-Dance GCSE is for the students who enjoy being creative, exploring ideas and transposing those ideas into movement.
+Dance BTEC Tech Award is for the students who enjoy training their dance skills and technique, being creative, exploring ideas and transposing those ideas into movement.
 If you have an ability to notice nuances between different dance styles and genres, and you are able to communicate your interpretation of dance in discussion and through written analysis.
 If you want to be able to show that you can express movement and can remain focused, committed and prepared to undergo the rigorous physical training, this is the course for you.